ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 ```

 The above rejected callback function syntax will be used whenever a Promise was not successful.
-The callback reason will be passed to the callback function that was passed to the Promise
+The reason will be passed to the callback function that was passed to the Promise
 <code>then</code> and/or <code>catch</code> methods.
 While the reason will be thrown when
 using the <code>await</code> syntax.